RagnarB83/ash-documentation/docs/module_highlevel_workflows.rst

 for each basis-set-cardinal calculation with different TCutPNO cutoffs (here TCutPNO=1e-6 and TCutPNO=1e-7).
 The results are then extrapolated to the PNO limit according to PNO extrapolation by Giovanni Bistoni and coworkers.
 See these excellent papers: https://pubs.acs.org/doi/abs/10.1021/acs.jctc.0c00344 and https://pubs.acs.org/doi/abs/10.1021/acs.jpca.1c09106

-**Example: DLPNO-CCSD(T)/CBS with PNO extrapolation on a 4d-metal complex with DKH relativistic approximation and cc-pwCVnZ-DK extrapolation:**
+ DLPNO-CCSD(T)/CBS with PNO extrapolation on a 4d-metal complex with DKH relativistic approximation and cc-pwCVnZ-DK extrapolation:

 .. code-block:: python